Resume Writing Tips

 Tip 1: Know the audience

-When writing it is important to play to your audience.
+First of all, then writing it is important to play to your audience.
 Steven King always includes the elements that his fans expect.
 An action film is expected to have an explosion or something major in the first scene.
-A romance is expected to introduce at least one of the main people in the first 5 minutes.
+A romance is expected to introduce at least one of the main people in the first five minutes.
 A resume has to be written for its audience too.

-- The HR clerk -- The first person to see your resume, sadly, is a non-technical, (usually low-paid), clerk.
+The first person to see your resume, sadly, is a non-technical, (usually low-paid), clerk.
 He is given 10,000 resumes a day and a list of what positions are open.
 This person then has to make a pile for each of those positions, and toss the rest.
 Your job is to make sure you get into one of those piles.
-The problem here is that this person doesn't know the difference between UNIX and Solaris, or that if someone knows Solaris 2.5 then they are hirable for a Solaris 2.6 job.
-Luckily, this person only reads the top part of every resume, so you can play to that: make make sure that you have an Objective and a "Skills" section that are customized for him.
-Don't say "Solaris 2.6", say "Solaris 2.x" or just "Solaris" (people have forgotten about Solaris 1.x by now).
+The problem here is that this person does not know the difference between UNIX and Solaris, or that if someone knows Solaris 2.5 then they are hirable for a Solaris 2.6 job.
+Luckily, this person only reads the top part of every resume, so you can play to that: make make sure that you have an Objective and a "Skills" section that are customized for him. do not say "Solaris 2.6", say "Solaris 2.x" or just "Solaris" (people have forgotten about Solaris 1.x by now). -

-- The Hiring Manager -- Each pile that the clerk created is handed to an appropriate "Hiring Manager."
-This person does understand the technology (or at least thinks they do) that you'll be working with.
+Each pile that the clerk created is handed to an appropriate "Hiring Manager."
+This person does understand the technology (or at least thinks they do) that you will be working with.
 So the rest of the resume must be in their language.

-A good objective statement tells a plainly-state title you would like ("UNIX programmer", "CGI Developer", "Project Manager", "Prostitute") and a couple skills that you have ("excellent shell coding skills", "AJAX development experience", "experience with digital audio technology", "excellent oral skills", etc.).
+A good objective statement tells a plainly-state title you would like ("UNIX programmer," "CGI Developer," "Project Manager," "Consultant") and a couple skills that you have ("excellent writing skills," "experience with digital audio technology," "excellent oral presentation skills", etc.).

-Here are some good ones that I've seen:
+Here are some good ones that I have seen:

-- Objective: Experienced web-developer looking for projects that let me expand my HTML, VB.NET, MS-CMS2k skills.
+- Experienced web-developer looking for projects that let me expand my HTML, VBNET, MS-CMS2k skills.

 In that last example "expand" sets an expectation of being a little green at VB.NET, etc. Replace it with "utilize" if you want to set an expectation of already being an expert.
-Companies do hire both, so don't set unreasonable expectations.
+Companies do hire both, so do not set unreasonable expectations.

 A sample bad objective statement (this is a real example):

-- Objective: I am an expert in building large, scalable services based on open protocols.
+- I am an expert in building large, scalable services based on open protocols.

-That person didn't get any calls back, even though he had built .COM infrastructures that served literally millions of users email, web services, etc. The person was quite brilliant with technical things, but didn't write a resume that would get past the clerk: It didn't include any buzzwords or technology that the clerk could recognize nor a tangible position/title that was open.
+That person did not get any calls back, even though he had built .COM infrastructures that served literally millions of users' email, web services, etc. The person was quite brilliant with technical things, but did not write a resume that would get past the clerk as it did not include any buzzwords or technology that the clerk could recognize nor a tangible position/title that was open.
 How could the clerk classify such a resume?
 It has to get past the clerk to get to the hiring-manager.

 A better statement would have been: "A senior architect of UNIX-based (Solaris, Linux) email and web services that lets me utilize my experience in building extremely scalable systems with high up-times."
 He did change his resume to something similar, and soon started getting phone calls.